-In 2012, we received some dismal news about food waste.
+In 2012, we received some dismal news about food waste in the United States.
 A staggering 40 percent of food is wasted from farm to fork, according to a report by the Natural Resources Defense Council.
 Suddenly, we were all running to our fridges to make soups from wilted vegetables and freezing ripe bananas for future smoothies while others were stuffing Christmas stockings with copies of Dana Gunders’ book, Waste-Free Kitchen Handbook.
 Now that a few years have passed, a clearer picture of food waste is emerging.

-The SaveOnEnergy team has brought food waste findings to life in a recent study by putting food waste in the context of energy to highlight the lost opportunity.
+A study by the SaveOnEnergy team brings food waste findings to life by putting food waste in the context of energy to highlight the lost opportunity.
 For example, they found that the average person in the U.S. wastes 231 pounds of food annually.
-If converted to energy, it’s enough to power a 100-watt bulb for two weeks.
+If converted to energy, that’s enough to power a 100-watt bulb for two weeks.
 Waste-to-energy facilities recycle organic waste through anaerobic digestion to produce biogas (a source of energy).

 It’s striking to see how much food we collectively waste, but it might be even more shocking to see just how much energy could be produced the from the food each one of us individually wastes.

 Although wasted food can be converted to energy, preventing food waste in the first place would save a larger quantity of energy.
-If the U.S. stopped wasting food, we would save 350 million barrels of oil, according to a study published in the American Chemical Society’s Environmental Science & Technology journal.
+If the U.S. eliminated food waste, we would save 350 million barrels of oil or about 2 percent of our annual energy consumption, according to a 2010 study published in the American Chemical Society’s Environmental Science & Technology journal.

 Finding Better Uses for Surplus Food

 While it’s tempting to take wasted food and turn it into energy, the food recovery hierarchy by the U.S. Environmental Protection Agency is extremely helpful in prioritizing the most effective strategies to combat food waste.
-Source reduction of surplus food is the most effective strategy, followed by donating it to feed hungry people, feeding animals, industrial uses, compost and then landfill/incineration.
+Source reduction of surplus food is the most effective strategy, followed by donating it to feed hungry people, feeding animals, industrial uses, and compost.
+And then landfill/incineration is the last resort.
 Ideally, we want to be moving up the food recovery hierarchy and finding better uses for surplus food.

 Understanding Where Food Is Wasted